kitwaicloud/kitwaicloud.github.io/spark_streaming/threshold.md

 ```

 ## Read thresholds.csv into table under SparkSQL
 In Zeppelin, insert the following paragraph before creating the StreamingContext.
 The thresholds are loaded into table *threshold*.
+Notice that we cache the table in memory so that the file is not reloaded from HDFS every time.

 ```scala
 val thresholdDF = spark.read.format("csv").option("header", "false").load("thresholds.csv").toDF("id","field","low","high").cache
 thresholdDF.createOrReplaceTempView("threshold")